dialaabulkhail/Reading-Notes/Stacks_and_Queues.md

     def push(self, value):
         node = Node(value)  ---> creating a node
-        node.next = self.top ---> making the next equal what top is refering to
+        node.next = self.top ---> making the next equal what top is referring to
         self.top = node ---> changing pointer top to be on the new value
 ```
 ___________